natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Mk%203.md

 '''Pros:'''

-* Powerful and high penetrating gun, stock round is adequate enough to deal with other vehicle it faces and APDS can punch through anything it will face.
+* Powerful and high penetrating gun, stock round is adequate enough to deal with any vehicle it faces and APDS can punch through anything it will face.
-* Has a base reload time of 8.1 seconds, which can be lowered further into around 7.4 seconds (which is on average 2 seconds faster than its competitors).
+* Has a base reload time of 8.1 seconds, which can be lowered further to around 7.4 seconds (which is on average 2 seconds faster than its competitors).
-* Excellent gun angles
+* Excellent gun angles.
 * Strong gun mantlet.
 * Neutral steering, can turn on the spot without having to switch into gear 1.
 * Good manoeuvrability.